Christianalamassi/Vet-Tiere/README.md

 ## UX
 ### Strategy
+- Project Goal

+This Project was created for a vet clinic that is useful for clients and staff members.

 - User story

 The purpose of the project is to give the possibility for the clients to book an appointment to